OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

     ![The manual trigger option for creating a new instant flow.](../images/power-automate-tutorial-3.png)

-    Note that manually triggered flows are just one of many types of flows.
-You'll make a flow that automatically runs when you receive an email in the next tutorial.
+    Note that a manually triggered flow is just one of many types of flows.
+In the next tutorial, you'll make a flow that automatically runs when you receive an email.

 5. Press **New step**.